Qt1980/reading-notes/class-03.md

 **Back to Borders**

-*Border*s* separate the edge of one box from that of another.
+*Borders* separate the edge of one box from that of another.

 Look at the picture below from tutorialrepublic.com
 ![Types of Borders](https://www.tutorialrepublic.com/lib/images/css-border-style.png)